 Considering that we’ve been in the browser game a lot shorter than the browsers ahead of us, this is quite an achievement.

-In February 2020, 16% of new installs of Vivaldi were on Linux.
+In September 2020, 18% of new installs of Vivaldi on desktop were on Linux.
 In addition, the number of Vivaldi users on Linux is now higher than those on Mac, which tells us that Linux users are flocking to Vivaldi in much greater numbers than users of other platforms.

 But what makes Vivaldi the best browser available for Linux, the lightweight, efficient, and resistant to viruses platform?